Azriel13/castro_p1/README.md

 1. JAVA
 2. PostgreSQL
 3. Maven
-4. AWS RDs
+4. Dbeaver, or other database IDE
-5. Postman
+5. Postman, or other app to send HTTP requests

 ### Features